calcuis/river-crossing-game/README.md

 ## challenges
 Modify the code and satisfy the requirements below:

-1. Two items maximum in the boat for each transit.
+1. Define a transition status. (see solution1.py a sample for reference)

-2. Define a transition status.
+2. Two items maximum in the boat for each transit.

 3. Add new character(s) and/or new condition(s)